axelvaldez/radical-companies/_posts/Posts/2022-10 Posts/2022-10-03-banners-as-financial-instruments.markdown

 </div>

 <h1>&nbsp;</h1>
- <p>BANN<span class="_paradigm">BANNER</span>sERS can be thought of as financial instruments, in particular  an investment agreement.</p>
+ <p><span class="_paradigm">BANNER</span>s can be thought of as financial instruments, in particular  an investment agreement.</p>
- <p>In the FIAT world we live in, an investment agreement is a legal document that specifies a return or ownership of a collateral.
+ <p>In the <span class="_paradigm">FIAT</span> world we live in, an investment agreement is a legal document that specifies a return or ownership of a collateral.
 In the tech space, this collateral is most often a piece of the business that&rsquo;s taking the investment.
 What this means is an investment is made based on the future value of the business-as-collateral.
 The business may be worth nothing now, but it may be worth of lot in the future (<em>e.g.</em>, the proverbial example is Andy Becholsheim&rsquo;s early investment in Google. a gamble that paid off very well).
 Accumulated capital funds a future business.</p>
  <p><span class="_paradigm">BANNER</span>s can be the equivalent arrangement, except that the future value of an existing company funds a future company.
 The future value of an existing company is used instead of accumulated capital.</p>
- <p>In the book RADICAL COMPANIES: Without Bosses or Employees, we used the example of investing in a building (not the most fortuitous example, given the COVID-19 pandemic and its after-effects).
+ <p>In the book <em>RADICAL COMPANIES: Without Bosses or Employees</em>, we used the example of investing in a building (not the most fortuitous example, given what&rsquo;s happened office buildings after the COVID-19 pandemic).
 After some discussion, a <span class="_paradigm">BANNER</span> goes up,</p>
   <div class="_center">
    <img
     src="/assets/img/banner-buy-a-build-5M.svg"